Smertig/banana/docs/api/tg/methods/copy_message.rst

    ``callback`` is any callable object accepting ``expected<message_id_t>``.

    Use this method to copy messages of any kind.
-Service messages and invoice messages can't be copied.
+Service messages, giveaway messages, giveaway winners messages, and invoice messages can't be copied.
+A quiz poll can be copied only if the value of the field correct_option_id is known to the bot.
 The method is analogous to the method forwardMessage, but the copied message doesn't have a link to the original message.
 Returns the MessageId of the sent message on success.

 .. cpp:struct:: copy_message_args_t